Collaborating on Data Science Projects

 Leveraging AI in collaborative work

-For more detailed strategies on incorporating AI into your workflow, check out the chapter on ways of working with AI tools - you'll find specific techniques there for coding at the speed of thought.
+For more detailed strategies on incorporating AI into your workflow, see Working with AI tools; you'll find specific techniques there for coding at the speed of thought.

 The science in data science projects